Realisations of posets and tameness: Abstract

 \section{Abstract}

 We introduce a construction called realisation which transforms posets into posets.
-We show that realisations share several key features with upper semilattices which are essential in persistence.
+We show that realisations share several key features with upper semilattices.
 For example, we define local dimensions of points in a poset and show that these numbers for realisations behave in a similar way as they do for upper semilattices.
 Furthermore, similarly to upper semilattices, realisations have well behaved discrete approximations which are suitable for capturing homological properties of functors indexed by them.
 These discretisations are convenient and effective for describing tameness of functors.
-Homotopical and homological properties of tame functors, particularly those indexed by realisations, are discussed.
+Homotopical and homological properties of tame functors, particularly those indexed by realisations, are discussed, with emphasis on the use of Koszul complexes to compute Betti diagrams of minimal free resolutions of tame functors indexed by upper semilattices and realisations.